 That building at 440 King Street East – with the addition of a large fellowship hall and meeting rooms in the 1990s, and a renewed and about-turned sanctuary in 2014 – continues to provide a worship home for Grace Christian Reformed Church.
 However the congregation looks very different from that group of new immigrants from Holland gathering in Wicklow 60 years ago.
 Marriages, friendships, and outreach programs have brought many Canadians from non-Dutch backgrounds into this fellowship of Christians.

-Fourteen pastors have served the congregation at Grace during its first sixty five years; currently our interim pastor is Rita Klein-Geltink.
+Fourteen pastors have served the congregation at Grace during its first sixty five years; currently our pastor is Rita Klein-Geltink.